 We are committed to helping youth develop their minds, bodies and spirits in a healthy manner, ensuring their development into strong and successful adults.
 We offer long-term, intense involvement with our participants over the course of their secondary school careers and provide distinctive wrap-around services that support their personal development and academic achievement.
 We help our members to break cycles of poverty, to become social justice makers and hone their voices to create change, and we provide a platform for our members, alumni and staff to alter the conversation – redefining norms of manhood and womanhood and speaking out for full freedom and access.

-Bro/Sis presently serves over 1,000 young people – 400 youth at our Harlem site, and serves to another 600 youth via via a partnership with the New York City Department of Education where we provide rites of passage, anti-violence and conflict resolution services.
+Bro/Sis provides comprehensive support services to about 1,600 young people each year – nearly 600 young people at our Harlem location, and another 1,000 youth via a partnership with the New York City Department of Education where we provide rites of passage, anti-violence, and conflict resolution services.
 The themes of our organization are: Community, Knowledge, Positivity, and Future.
-Our educational pedagogy is based on 10 Curriculum Focus Issues.
+Our educational pedagogy is based on 12 Curriculum Focus Issues.
 We offer four to six year rites of passage programming, after school care, counseling, summer camp, job training, college preparation, employment opportunities, activist training, community gardening, mental health support, intensive arts programming and international study programs to Africa, Latin America and the Caribbean.
 For our recent alumni members, we provide support to ensure they remain in college or employed and they continue to make healthy and productive choices in their lives.

-In December 1999, we purchased and renovated a Harlem brownstone that serves as our headquarters – creating a space designed for and respectful of young people, filled with their artwork – a beacon and a home.
-In 2007 we purchased the adjacent westerly land.
-We also administer an environmental education center on the adjacent eastern land – a NYC Parks Department Green Thumb garden.
-In 2018 we begin construction on a new, 20,000 square foot home for Bro/Sis.
+In October of 2018 we began construction on a new 20,000 square foot home for Bro/Sis.
 This new building, designed by the architectural firm of Urban Architectural Initiatives, will be built on the land we own and we will continue to maintain the adjacent environmental education center.
 This represents the next major step for our organization.
+The scheduled completion date is the end of 2020.

 The Brotherhood/Sister Sol has received national recognition for our model.
 Our program has continued to be highly successful: Our members achieve and excel in all documented outcome areas, far surpassing their similarly situated peers, and develop into informed leaders able to comment on the essential issues of the day.
 Due to this success, our leadership team has been asked to share their expertise by speaking at institutions that include the Ford Foundation, Heinz Foundation, 21st Century Foundation, Open Society Institute, NAACP Legal Defense and Educational Fund, Yale Law School, Georgetown School of Law, Harvard Graduate School of Education, American Educational Research Association, W.K.
 Kellogg Foundation, The City College of New York, ETS, Atlantic Philanthropies, and the National Principal leadership Institute, among others.